celdond/Fish-Weight-Prediction/README.md

 As a Jupyter Notebook, web applications such as Google Colab will be a servicable alternative, and the project should work fine as long as the data is loaded in appropriately.

+Data is included in the repository for ease and its small size.